 Congressman Sires Introduces Legislation to Research Unsafe Use of Electric Scooters

-(Washington, D.C.) – Today, Representative Albio Sires (D-NJ), a senior member of the House Transportation & Infrastructure Committee, introduced the Standardized Assessment for Electric (SAFE) Scooters Act to study nationwide instances on the unsafe use of electric scooters and recommend solutions.
+(Washington, D.C.) – Last week, Congressman Albio Sires (D-NJ) reintroduced the Standardized Assessment for Electric (SAFE) Scooters Act to study nationwide instances on the unsafe use of electric scooters and recommend solutions.

-The bill requires the National Highway Traffic Safety Administration (NHTSA) to study instances of the unsafe use of electric scooters.
-Reports from around the country have highlighted the fact that, although electric scooters are a useful asset to public transportation, many individuals unwisely operate electric scooters while under the influence of alcohol or operate them in a way that violates traffic laws and endanger themselves, pedestrians, and other motorists.
+The bill, H.R.
+424, requires the National Highway Traffic Safety Administration (NHTSA) to study instances of the unsafe use of electric scooters.
+Many reports around the country have highlighted that, while scooters contribute to public transportation in positive ways, there are however, many individuals who unwisely operate electric scooters while under the influence of alcohol or in a way that violates traffic laws.
+This endangers both themselves, pedestrians, and other motorists.

 The SAFE Scooters Act directs NHTSA to conduct its safety study over a 12-month period.
-Once the study is completed, NHTSA must submit to Congress a report containing federal, state, and local policy recommendations based on its findings.
+Once the study is complete, NHTSA must submit a report to Congress outlining federal, state, and local policy recommendations based on its findings.